-The people we support are at the heart of everything we do - they are wonderful individuals and deserve to be treated with respect, dignity and choice.
-Our main priority, therefore, is to find staff with values, behaviours and attitudes to match our own.
+The People we Support are at the heart of everything we do - they are wonderful individuals and deserve to be treated with respect, dignity and choice.
+Our main priority, therefore, is to find Support Workers with values, behaviours and attitudes to match our own.

 Could this be you?

-We expect our Lead Support Workers to share our vision to ensure that ‘every moment has potential’ for the people we support to learn new skills and to achieve their goals.
+We believe that a successful Support Worker doesn’t always have experience, but shares our vision to ensure that ‘every moment has potential’ for the People we Support to learn new skills and to achieve their goals.

-Basic numeracy and literacy skills as well as good English are a must, as well as computer (Word/Excel) skills and some knowledge of Health and Safety requirements.
+Basic numeracy and literacy skills as well as good English are a must.

 Above all you need to be kind, caring and ready to work as a team to ensure that our services are comfortable, happy, fulfilling and safe places to live.